-Our Transportation Committee usually meets on the second Monday of each month from 6:30-8:30 p.m. at 161 Snelling Avenue N. Our next meeting will begin at 6:00 p.m. on Monday, May 8th to accommodate enough time for an accessibility walk at the meeting.
+Our Transportation Committee usually meets on the second Monday of each month from 6:30-8:30 p.m. at 161 Snelling Avenue N. Our next meeting will begin at 6:30 p.m. on Monday, July 10th.

 The Transportation Committee advocates for the objectives outlined in the Union Park Community Plan regarding transportation and supports various Transportation Initiatives.
 The Committee addresses issues related to transportation infrastructure, public right of way, multi-modal options, safety, mobility and liveability.
 The Transportation Committee makes recommendations to the Board, or for issues directly related to land use, to the Committee on Land Use and Economic Development.